🚀 Fauna Architectural Overview White Paper: Learn how Fauna's database engine scales with zero ops required

 Fauna Schema and its broader document-relational model uniquely delivers the structure, enforcement, and reliability of traditional relational schema, with the flexibility of a modern document model – directly addressing many of the historical challenges faced by development teams building on both relational and document databases.

 With Fauna, you can progressively type and enforce schema over time, minimizing disruption and maintaining high performance.
-Meanwhile, Fauna's zero downtime schema migration functionality allows you to implement changes without impacting your application's availability, giving you the confidence to iterate and innovate swiftly.
+Meanwhile, Fauna's zero-downtime schema migration functionality allows you to implement changes without impacting your application's availability, giving you the confidence to iterate and innovate swiftly.
 By integrating a comprehensive migration framework, Fauna eliminates the operational headaches commonly associated with schema changes.
 This ensures that your data remains consistent and your development process remains agile, enabling you to focus on building and enhancing your application rather than wrestling with database operations.

 Capabilities Overview